oliver-ricken/twitter_coronavirus/README.md

 - the x-axis is the day of the year
 - the y-axis is the number of tweets that use that hashtag during the year

 Essentially, `alternative_reduce.py` is a combined version of the `reduce.py` and `visualize.py` files.
-First, we scan through all of the data in the `outputs` folder created by the mapping step, construct a new dataset that contains the information we want to plot.
+First, we scan through all of the data in the `outputs` folder created by the mapping step, and construct a new dataset that contains the information we want to plot.
 Then, after extracting this information, we simply create a plot of the data.

-First, I wanted to visualize the spread of coronavirus.
+First, I specifically wanted to visualize the spread of coronavirus.
 So, I called `alternative_reduce.py` and inputted the following hashtags: `#coronavirus`, `#corona`, and `#covid19`.
 Of course, there are many more hashtags that could be used to talk about coronavirus, but using these three provided a satisfactory result:

 <img src=lineplot_by_hashtag.png width=100% />

 This plot is really cool.
 Thinking back to March of 2020, coronavirus was a really new, scary thing that everyone was talking about.
 This plot shows just that.

-Next, I was curious if tracking other hashtags that are a bit more loosely related to the coranavirus itself could also provide insights into the spread of the coronavirus.
+Next, I was curious if tracking other hashtags that are a bit more loosely related to the coranavirus itself could also provide insights into the spread of covid.
 Would hashtags like `#doctor`, `#nurse`, `#flu`, and others also show the speed at which the pandemic took over in March of 2020?
 Or would we also see normal year-to-year spikes of people talking about health related things (for example, in flu season)?
 Take a look:

 <img src=lineplot_by_hashtag_v2.png width=100% />

 While this plot looks cool, I don't think it really tells us much.
 We do see some drastic spikes at various points, but these look like single day outliers.
-Maybe we could say that the magnitude of these spikes is generally greater in the earlier months of 2020 (which is probably true), but I think it would be a bit of a stretch to make any claims from that.
-The lines kind of just looks messy throughout.
+Maybe we could say that the magnitude of these spikes is generally greater in the earlier months of 2020 (which is probably true), but I think it would be a bit of a stretch to try and make any firm claims from that.
+The data just looks messy throughout.
 Well, it was worth a try!

 ## Conclusion

 In this project, I utilized the MapReduce model to scan through 1.1 billion tweets sent in 2020, with the goal of monitoring for the spread of the coronavirus on social media.
 I generated a few plots to visualize the data that I gathered, and drew some valuable insights.

 The first four graphs didn't reveal anything surprising.
 Essentially, `#coronavirus` was mainly included in English tweets from English-speaking countries.
 The Korean translation of coronavirus, `#코로나바이러스`, was used at a lower rate and almost exclusively in Korean tweets sent from Korea.
-The main benefit of these graphs was that they allowed me to verify that my Mapping and Reducing steps were generating valid outputs.
+The main benefit of these graphs was that they allowed me to verify that my Map and Reduce steps were generating valid outputs.

-The most interesting findings were shown in the last two line plots.
-Mainly, in the first plot we can see the speed as to which the coronavirus spread, and captured people's attention.
+The most interesting findings are contained within in the last two line plots.
+Mainly, in the first plot we can see the speed at which the coronavirus spread, and captured people's attention.
 We see a small spike in coronavirus-related hashtag usage in late Feburary, followed by a massive spike in keyword hits during the first few weeks of March.
-This pretty accurately reflects how the actual pandemic developed -- first with some talk of the initial reported cases in China, followed by the first cases in the US, country-wide lockdowns, and wide-spread panic.
+This accurately reflects how the pandemic actually developed -- first with some talk of the initial reported cases in China, followed by the first cases in the US, country-wide lockdowns, and wide-spread panic.

 Additionally, we also see that the number of tweets that mentioned coronavirus does not allign with the number of daily cases in the US and abroad.
-After the initial drastic spike in March, the number of tweets that used the hashtags we searched for remained relatively low.
+After the initial spike in March, the number of tweets that mentioned coronavirus remained relatively low.
 Even though the pandemic generally worsened after March of 2020, I presume this is due to people focusing their attention away from covid as it became more "normal."

 These are just a few of the insights that could be drawn from the analysis above.
 In future work, I think it would be interesting to track the spread of coronavirus in different locations across time, and compare the volume of those tweets to the actual coronavirus case numbers in those locations.